battlecode/battlecode-scaffold-2017/README.md

 `teamA` and `teamB` correspond to the packages containing teams A and B, respectively. `maps` should be set to a comma-separated list of maps.
 If you are unsure as to what format to use for entering, refer to the output of `gradle listMaps listPlayers`.

-## Debugging your Player

-Normally, the software computes the match well ahead of what is being currently viewed.
-However, selecting "compute and view match synchronously" from the match dialog puts the software in "lockstep mode", where the computation and viewing move in lockstep.
-This is generally slower than running them independently, but it allows for some interesting debugging features.

-While in lockstep mode, right-clicking on an open square in the map brings up a menu that lets you add new units to the map.
-Right-clicking on an existing unit allows you to set its control bits, which the robot's player can query and react to.
-You can also drag-and-drop units on the map.

-These debugging features are intended to help you test your robots in situations that might otherwise be hard to get them into (e.g., what happens if one of my archons gets cut off from the rest...?).
-However, if the players are not written defensively, these unexpected manual changes can interfere with their control logic.
-Keep this in mind when using the debugging features.

-Also, during the tournament and scrimmages, you will not be able to manually affect the game in this way.

 ## Uploading your Player